kenanlv/VRP-full-stack/README.md

 #### Prerequisites

-> You will need Docker running on your local machine.
+> You will need Docker and Node.js installed on your local machine.

 > Register for **Google developer consol** and get the Google API keys as environment variables for the project.
 Find the useful information [here](https://developers.google.com/).